-Austria's capital Vienna is the base for a number of major international organisations, including the Organization for Security and Cooperation in Europe (OSCE), the International Atomic Energy Agency (IAEA) and the Organization of Petroleum Exporting Countries (OPEC).
+Austria's capital Vienna is the base for a number of major international organisations, including the Organization for Security and Cooperation in Europe (OSCE), the International Atomic Energy Agency (IAEA) and the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO).
 The United Nations (UN) has a major centre in Vienna.

 Austria is a Federal Republic comprising nine provinces, each with its own provincial assembly and government.
 Legislative power is vested in a bicameral Federal Assembly.
 The Lower House, the Nationalrat, has 183 members elected for five-year terms.
 The Upper House, the Bundesrat, has 62 members elected by the provincial assemblies.
 Seats are apportioned in relation to the population of each province.

 The Head of State, the Federal President, is elected by popular vote for a six-year term and is primarily a ceremonial role.
 The Federal President appoints the Federal Chancellor (the head of government) and government members.
 Alexander Van der Bellen, a former Greens leader who ran as an independent, was elected President on 4 December 2016.
 He replaced Heinz Fischer, who served two terms as Federal President from 2004 until 2016.

 In December 2017, the current coalition government between the centre right People’s Party (ÖVP), and the right-wing populist Freedom Party of Austria (FPÖ) was sworn in.
 Sebastian Kurz is the current Federal Chancellor.
 He replaced Christian Kern of the Social Democratic Party (SPÖ), who served in the role from May 2016.
 Karin Kneissl (independent but FPÖ-backed) is the Federal Minister for Europe, Integration and Foreign Affairs.